Decades of Workers' Compensation Experience in the Central Valley

 Did you suffer an injury at work that has left you temporarily disabled?

 You may be able to obtain compensation for your medical expenses along with temporary disability benefits to cover some of the wages you are unable to earn during your period of disability.
 These benefits can help prevent a workplace injury from turning into a financial crisis because you cannot work.
 There are many advantages to working with an experienced attorney as you pursue the benefits you are entitled.
 The Fresno temporary disability lawyers at Berry, Smith & Bartell have helped many workers recover the benefits they need for medical bills and lost wages.
-In 2016, senior partner and founder Wm.
-Todd Berry was named one of the 10 best attorneys for client satisfaction by the American Institute of Personal Injury Attorneys.
 We offer a free, no obligation legal consultation, so there is no risk in contacting us.
 If you decide to work with us, you will not be charged legal fees unless you receive compensation.

 Our Fresno office is located at 6715 N. Palm Avenue, Suite 214, just minutes from some of the local hospitals in the area, including St. Agnes Medical Center and San Joaquin Valley Rehabilitation Hospital.